MinLi2/moviesApp/README.md

 ### Data hyperlinking.

-![][cardLink]
-> Clicking a card causes the display of that movie's details.

 ![][peoplecardLink]
 > Clicking a card causes the display of that people's details.

-![][reviewLink]
->Clicking the 'Full Review' for a review extract will display the full text of the review.

 ![][forgetpasswordlink]
 >Clicking the 'forgetpassword' to reset the password.